Skip to main content

 CompanyCityWorkersTypeDate

-The largest notice was filed by Delta Air Lines, Inc at its Atlanta facility, reporting 3,500 affected workers.
+The biggest impact was at Delta Air Lines at its Atlanta facility, reporting 3,500 affected workers.
 Wachovia Bank Card Services followed with 850 workers.

 Trend & Outlook